-Here’s a fun, crash course in the how, where, and, why of fresh fruits and vegetables.
-Start following these insanely simple tips and you’ll be amazed to see far fewer of your food dollars (hopefully, none) end up in the garbage in the form of stinky, rotten produce.
+Here’s a fun crash course on the how, where, and why of fresh fruits and vegetables.
+Start following these insanely simple tips, and you’ll be amazed to see far fewer of your food dollars (hopefully, none) in the garbage in the form of stinky, rotten produce.

 At a conservative estimate of $2 a pound, each household is losing about $300 by tossing out produce that’s become more suitable for a biology project than human consumption.

 Many people also have concerns about pesticides on the surface of fruits and vegetables.
 However, according to studies reported by PennState Extension, pesticide residues are generally well within limits set by the federal government, which means they are not present at levels that could harm individuals.
 Contamination with harmful bacteria and viruses due to improper care and storage at home is a far greater threat to health.

 Simple steps can ensure that the fruits and vegetables you eat are safe.
 To reduce your risk of exposure to microbial and chemical contaminants—and to save money—follow these guidelines.

 At the grocery store

 - Select only high-quality produce.
 Bruised, shriveled, slimy, or overripe produce can harbor harmful bacteria.